QuickBASIC: Current uses

 QuickBASIC has a community of hobby programmers who use the compiler to write video games, GUIs and utilities.
 The community has several Web sites, message boards and online magazines.

 Today, programmers sometimes use DOS emulators, such as DOSBox, to run QuickBASIC on Linux and on modern personal computers that no longer support the compiler.
 Alternatives to this include FreeBASIC and QB64, but they cannot yet run all QBasic/QuickBASIC programs.

 Since 2008, a set of TCP/IP routines for QuickBASIC 4.x and 7.1 has revitalized some interest in the software.
 In particular, the vintage computer hobbyist community has been able to write software for old computers that run DOS, allowing these machines to access other computers through a LAN or the internet.
 This has allowed systems even as old as an 8088 to serve new functions, such as acting as a Web server or using IRC.

 Successors

 Microsoft's Visual Basic was the successor of QuickBASIC.
 Other compilers, like PowerBASIC and FreeBASIC, have varying degrees of compatibility.
 QB64, a multiplatform QuickBASIC to C++ translator, retains close to 100% compatibility and compiles natively for Windows, Linux and macOS.

+QuickBASIC Interpreters

+Microsoft Press published Learn BASIC Now in 1989, and included the Microsoft QuickBASIC Interpreter 1.0 1989 (QBI.exe) which was a direct derivative interpreter-only of QuickBASIC 4.5 1988 (QB.exe).
+Microsoft QBasic interpreter, included with MS-DOS 5.0 and onward, was a derivative of QBI 1.0, hence a derivative of QuickBASIC 4.5.